Is Surveying for You?

-Licensing is obtained by passing the fundamentals in land surveying exam also known as the Surveyor-In-Training (SIT) examination.
+Licensing is obtained by passing the Fundamentals in Land Surveying Exam also known as the Surveyor-In-Training (SIT) examination.
 This exam can be taken after graduation or in your senior year.
 After passing the exam, the student must obtain practical experience by working with a licensed land surveyor for four years before they can sit for their Professional Land Surveyors examination.
-Both exams are regulated by the Fundamentals in Land Surveying Exam..
-The regulates licensure in Pennsylvania.
+Both exams are regulated by the National Council of Examiners for Engineering and Surveying (NCEES).
+The State Registration Board of Professional Engineers, Land Surveyors, and Geologists regulates licensure in Pennsylvania.
 This process is similar to that used for licensing engineers.
 Other states may have different requirements for licensure; however, a student with a baccalaureate degree in surveying is qualified for licensure in any state.
-View information about the

 - Portions © 2001 Trimble Integrated Technologies.
 All rights reserved.